opensearch-project/data-prepper/data-prepper-plugins/opensearch/opensearch_security.md

 ---------------

-With administrative privilege, one can create an internal user, a role and map the user to the role by following the ODFE [instructions](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles/).
+With administrative privilege, one can create an internal user, a role and map the user to the role by following the OpenSearch [Users and roles documentation](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/).